wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-k8s.md

         helm install <chart-name> <repository-name>/apim-apk-agent --version <version-of-APK-Agent> -f <path-to-values.yaml-file>
         ```

-#### Verify the deployment
+#### Verify the Deployment

-Now you can verify the deployment by executing the following command.
-You will see the status of the pods as follows once completed.
+You can verify the deployment by executing the following command.
+Once completed, you will see the status of the pods as shown below.

 === "Command"
 ```